flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

   Block device           254:1
 ```

-As you can see we now have a total size the sum of the individual disk.
+As you can see we now have a total size the sum of the individual disks.

 Next we need to use `mkfs` to create an `ext4` filesystem: